Partnerships

 Hai District Hospital, Moshi, Tanzania

-The Hospital is a National Referral Hospital, Research Center and University teaching Hospital with 1,500 bed capacity and attending 2,000 outpatients per day.
+The Hospital is a National Referral Hospital, Research Centre and University teaching Hospital with 1,500 bed capacity and attending 2,000 outpatients per day.
 It has 2,800 employees which includes doctors, nurses, pharmacists and other supporting staff.
 It is organised into eight directorates which are Medical Services, Surgical Services, Nursing & Quality Services, Clinical Support Services, Human Resources, Finance and Planning, Technical Services, and Information & Communications Technology.
 It has 33 departments.

 Muhimbili National Hospital, (MNH) Dar-es-Salaam, Tanzania

-The Hospital is a National Referral Hospital, Research Center and University teaching Hospital with 1,500 bed capacity and attending 2,000 outpatients per day.
+The Hospital is a National Referral Hospital, Research Centre and University teaching Hospital with 1,500 bed capacity and attending 2,000 outpatients per day.
 It has 2,800 employees which includes doctors, nurses, pharmacists and other supporting staff.
 It is organised into eight directorates which are Medical Services, Surgical Services, Nursing & Quality Services, Clinical Support Services, Human Resources, Finance and Planning, Technical Services, and Information & Communications Technology.
 It has 33 departments.

-Stakeholder Engagement and Policy Impact
+Stakeholder Engagement & Policy Impact

-The Multilink project aims to engage with local stakeholders, policy makers and experts in the Multimorbidity field.
+The Multilink Project aims to engage with local stakeholders, policy makers and experts in the Multimorbidity field.
 An initial 2-day launch meeting was organised at the beginning of the project.
 Participants included study investigators, study staff, academicians, policy makers, civil society, and community representatives.
 The aim of this event was to plan for the study and consider the roles of individuals involved in the project.

 Four hospitals have been identified for the planned first stage cohort study centres These are: Queen Elizabeth Central and Chiradzulu hospitals (Malawi) and Hai District Hospital and Muhimbili National Hospital (Tanzania).
 Multilink staff have met with hospital directors, research committees and heads of departments i.e. emergency departments and meeting with wider hospital staff in respective departments where the cohort study will be implemented, will be ongoing.

-Multilink partners have held introductory country specific engagement meetings with Ministries of Health (MOH), the Director of Noncommunicable diseases (Malawi) focused on prevalent Noncommunicable diseases to consider in the cohort study as well as the Tanzania NCD Alliance and local MOH representative, regional (Resident Medical Officers (RMO)) and national level (MOH).
+Multilink partners have held introductory country specific engagement meetings with Ministries of Health (MOH), the Director of Noncommunicable diseases (Malawi) focused on prevalent Noncommunicable diseases to consider in the cohort study as well as the Tanzania NCD Alliance and local MOH representative, regional (Resident Medical Officers (RMO) and national level (MOH).

-The project is also developing a policy engagement strategy in both locations to facilitate Policy Impact of this research by enabling:
+The project is also developing a policy engagement strategy in both locations to facilitate Policy Impact of this research by enabling;

-• policy makers to input to the research design and implementation to order align to national priorities/ policy questions
+- Policy makers to input to the research design and implementation to order align to national priorities/ policy questions

-• research translation and use in policy-making process
+- Research translation and use in policy-making process

-Malawi Ministry of Health (MoH) Technical Working group on NCDs in session
+Malawi Ministry of Health (MoH) Technical Working group on NCDs in session.

 This includes developing an understanding the existing policies, structures and challenges in managing and treating patients with multi-morbidity and engaging with key stakeholders in each region.